 Ensuring full implementation of equal treatment

 UNI Europa and Eurociett urge the Member States to fully transpose the directive on temporary agency work.
 This entails a full application of the provision on equal treatment and the removal of unjustified obstacles of legal or administrative nature, which may limit the opportunities for temporary agency work to operate.
+However, UNI Europa and Eurociett recognise the role of social partners in reviewing these restrictions by defining, when appropriate, the limit in the use of agency workers to certain sectors or certain professions.

-UNI-Europa and Eurociett agree that the non-discrimination principle should apply to temporary agency workers’ basic working and employment conditions.
+UNI-Europa and Eurociett agree that the non-discrimination principle should apply to temporary agency workers’ basic working and employment conditions, including the respect of the principle of “equal pay for equal work” with regard to permant contracts and the access to information on health and safety regulation in the workplace.

 The non-discrimination principle will apply from day one of the assignment unless the social partners uphold or conclude collective agreements that, in the respect of the overall protection of temporary agency workers, may establish arrangements on the working and employment conditions for temporary agency workers that may differ from those applicable to the workers directly employed by the user undertaking with the same job.
 As an example, a qualifying period can be agreed by social partners through (collective labour) agreement.
+However, in any case, such possibility should be used to lower the level of employment protection guaranteed by the TAW directive nor to circumvent employers’ legal obligations.

 Lift unjustified restrictions